marcelpetersen/mobil/pages/careers/perks.md

   - image: "/uploads/2019/06/13/wunderbar@2x.jpg"
     icon: "/uploads/2019/06/13/drinks.svg"
     title: Fruit and Drinks
     content: We wouldn't be a start-up without endless drinks and fruit!
-We're always stocked up with sodas, mate, beer, coffee and tea - we even have a juicer!
+The WunderBar is always stocked up with sodas, mate, beer, coffee and tea - we even have a juicer!
     sub_title: ''
     show_meetups: false